-The movie was linked to an ill-fated fast-food marketing deal.
-Burger King agreed to market this with kid's meals before it was rated PG-13.
-The film was released soon after Oregon teen Kip Kinkel shot his parents and went on a rampage at his school, so the Kip Killigan action figure was not distributed in Oregon.
+Burger King agreed to market the film with its kids meals, before it was rated PG-13.
+The film was released soon after Oregon teen Kip Kinkel killed his parents, then went on a shooting rampage at Thurston High School in Springfield, killing two students and wounding 25.
+The Kip Killigan action figure was not distributed in Oregon.

-The original promotional artwork for the movie (which was later used for the home video cover) featured Chip Hazard pointing a gun sideways at the viewer.
-The artwork was altered, removing the gun, therefore giving the appearance of Chip reaching out instead.
-The original, unaltered artwork can actually be seen as a store display in the movie.
+The original promotional artwork featured Chip Hazard pointing a gun sideways at the viewer.
+The artwork was altered, removing the gun, so Chip appears to be reaching out instead.
+The original, unaltered artwork appears in the movie as a store display.
+It was later used for the home video cover.

 The scene where Chip Hazard addresses his troops and appears in front of the large American flag is a nod to the opening of the film Patton (1970).
-The music heard is also from that film, written by Jerry Goldsmith (who wrote the score for THIS film).
+The music heard is also from that film, written by Jerry Goldsmith (who also wrote the score for this film).